hp4k1h5/agora/README.md

 ## CHANGELOG

+## v0.0.13
+- 🐴 alpaca watchlist integration. set config.json key "watchlist" to "alpaca". for now all watchlists are displayed together
+- 🏦 more iex/alpaca account information. alpaca daily/weekly/monthly/yearly
+    profit loss charts, orders, iex message use and more.
+- ℹ updated `help`
+- 🐛 bugfixes for sectors, polling, and workspace switch

 ## v0.0.12

 - 📖 config.json documentation.
 README updates
 - 🐛 bugfix. windows are more persistent now within workspaces and across carousel rotations.